Takaaki-Saeki/DiscreteSpeechMetrics/README.md

 ## Usage

 In the current DiscreteSpeechMetrics, we provide three types of new metrics: *SpeechBERTScore*, *SpeechBLEU* and *SpeechTokenDistance*.

-According to the evaluation results in the paper, the following SpeechBERTScore shows the highest correlation with human subjective judgements.
+NOTE: **We recommend to use the SpeechBERTScore** as it showed the highest correlations with human subjective judgements in the evaluation of the paper.

 ### SpeechBERTScore